Charlie Brown specials to air on TV, after all, in PBS deal

 NEW YORK (AP) — The “Great Pumpkin” never showed on broadcast television this year, but after a deal with PBS, the Charlie Brown Thanksgiving and Christmas specials will return to the air.

-Apple offered each special to stream for free for a handful of days, but that didn’t stop online petitions from gathering hundreds of thousands of signatures.
+On Wednesday, Apple bowed to the backlash, announcing it had teamed up with PBS for ad-free broadcasts of “A Charlie Brown Thanksgiving” (on Nov.
+22) and “A Charlie Brown Christmas” (on Dec.
+13).

-On Wednesday, Apple bowed to the backlash, announcing it had teamed up with PBS for ad-free broadcasts of “A Charlie Brown Thanksgiving” and “A Charlie Brown Christmas.”
+Both specials will also be available for free during three-day windows on Apple TV+ (Nov.
+25-27 for “Thanksgiving” and Dec.
+11-13 for “Christmas.”)
+For subscribers, the specials will be available beginning Nov.
+18 and Dec.
+4, respectively.